openwallet-foundation/architecture-sig/docs/use-cases/event-use-case.md

 # Event Use Case

 This document covers the typical use cases that would require a wallet when an individual wants to purchase ticket(s) and attend an event.
-In this scenario, we have a user Alice that will use a ticket seller's website to browse for ticket(s) to a specific event that they wish to attend.
-When Alice finds the specific seat(s) that they would like to purchase, they use their wallet to pay for the ticket(s).
-Upon successful payment, the ticket(s) are added to Alice's wallet.
-From here, there are two distinct steps that Alice can take:
+In this scenario, we have an Attendee that will use a Ticket Seller's website to browse for ticket(s) to a specific event that they wish to attend.
+When the Attendee finds the specific seat(s) that they would like to purchase, they use their wallet to pay for the ticket(s).
+Upon successful payment, the ticket(s) are added to the Attendee's wallet.
+From here, there are two distinct steps that the Attendee can take:
-1. Attend the event, which will require using the ticket to gain entry into the event venue
+1. Attend the event, which will require using the ticket to gain entry into the Event Venue
-2. Sell the ticket to someone else, which will require transferring the ticket from Alice's wallet to the buyer's wallet
+2. Sell the ticket to someone else, which will require transferring the ticket from the Attendee's wallet to the Buyer's wallet

 ## Use Case Diagram
 ```mermaid